BackupTheBerlios/hjb-svn/trunk/www/hjb-servlet.rst

 * Where the an object's creator or registrar can create several instances of the object, the object's URI is suffixed with its creation index.
-The creation index is the number of instances at created/registered by its creator/registrar at the time it was created/registered.
+The creation index is the number of instances created/registered by its creator/registrar at the time it was created/register.

 This leads to the URI space in the table below.
 Note that these URIs denote the *conceptual* location of a JMS object in the the HJB